Resume & Job Parser

 How long does it take to parse a resume?

 Median transaction time on our SaaS Service is about 500 milliseconds, to which you would add your network latency.
-However, by default our SaaS API allows you to batch process up to 10 concurrent requests which gives you a throughput of approximately 20 resume parses per second.
-THERE IS NO THROTTLING OR LIMIT ON AD-HOC (NON-BATCH, i.e., UNCONTROLLABLE) CONCURRENT REQUESTS.
+However, by default our SaaS API allows you to batch process concurrent requests which gives you a higher throughput.
+Learn more about batch parsing here.

 What resume formats can the Sovren resume parsing SaaS process?